Spring wave of coronavirus crashes across 38 states as hospitalizations increase

 The vaccination campaign appears to have altered the demographics of hospitalizations: With a large majority of elderly people now inoculated, the average age of patients has dropped.
 Gilpin, of Beaumont Health, said patients are generally less ill than in previous phases of the pandemic.

-As of Thursday, more than 76 million people in the United States had been fully vaccinated.
+As of Thursday, more than 76 million people in the United States have been fully vaccinated.
 The vaccines are not foolproof, however — something known since the first results emerged from clinical trials.
 The CDC said Thursday that 5,800 cases of post-vaccination “breakthrough infections” have been reported nationwide.
 That’s fewer than 1 in every 13,000 vaccinations.

 Of those breakthrough cases, 29 percent were asymptomatic and 7 percent required hospitalizations.
 CDC spokeswoman Kristen Nordlund said 74 of those vaccine recipients who had breakthrough infections died.

-Separately, officials in the state of Washington reported Wednesday that 217 people among the 1.7 million fully vaccinated there had suffered breakthrough infections.
-Five deaths among patients ranging in age from 67 to 94, all with multiple underlying conditions, are under investigation, the state department of health said.
+Separately, officials in Washington state reported Wednesday that 217 people among the 1.7 million fully vaccinated there have had breakthrough infections.
+Five deaths among patients ranging in age from 67 to 94, all with multiple underlying conditions, are under investigation, the state health department said.

 Anthony S. Fauci, President Biden’s chief medical adviser on the pandemic, said during Monday’s White House task force news conference that there are two distinct types of vaccine failure.